Use the Data Restore feature to view and restore previously deleted objects.

 The following limitations exist when restoring deleted objects:

-- You cannot restore dynamic records.
+- You can't restore dynamic records.

-- For multiple deleted objects, you cannot perform a partial restoration.
+- For multiple deleted objects, you can't perform a partial restoration.
 If you delete multiple objects at the same time, such as multiple zones or multiple IP addresses, you can only perform a data restore operation on the same group of objects.

 - Restoring a deleted server returns the server in the unmanaged and unmonitored state.
 Reconnect to the server to return it to the managed and monitored state.

 - Restoring a deleted server group restores

 the deployment options that were configured on the